zslabs/zslabs/src/articles/grunt-all-the-things.md

 }
 ```

 **[grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat)** - You guessed it, combines files.
-Most of us might be used to creating a large `plugins.js` file and pasting numerous libararies into there, but why not keep those src files separate and combine them on during a build?
+Most of us might be used to creating a large `plugins.js` file and pasting numerous libraries into there, but why not keep those src files separate and combine them on during a build?
 It makes updating, locating and re-positioning files that much easier.

     concat: {
         ie: {